zabeehu/webtip/_drafts/2019-03-18-clickfunnels-review-2019-pricing-features-alternatives.md

 This means after your expenses ($10 FB ads, $15 product cost), you end up with $30 in profit instead of $5.
 This isn't that hard to implement, as long as you understand your ideal customer, and provide real value and trust.
 This is where the real money is made, and ClickFunnels lets you execute all of this easily.

+### ClickFunnels for Drop Shipping

+This falls under e-commerce, but some people only drop ship, and using ClickFunnels can be the key to success for drop shippers in 2019.

+For example, at this point most people say free plus shipping is completely dead.
+Its because the original way just using Shopify and no up-sells is just not profitable enough.
+You can gain an incredible amount of emails using this funnel, and if you can break even with ad cost and product cost, the money is made with the upsells.
+This is how it should have been done in the first place, and can still be used to make money.
+It's really popular for beginners because they see sales and can build an email list, but using a good funnel and a good product you can actually make some real money.
+You can even just use this funnel to bring in a lot of customers, and introduce them to you higher ticket products.

 ### ClickFunnels to Build an Email List

 Building an email list is key for any business, and a lot of people ignore this.
 They say on average you should make about $1 per person on your email list per month.
 So if you have 1000 people on you list, that's an extra $1000 per month.
 After a while, this list can build up to a pretty large amount, so this is something to take advantage of.